IQSS/dataverse/doc/Sphinx/source/User/dataset-management.rst

 - Files (Upload or Edit Data): to add or edit files in this dataset.
 - Metadata: to add/edit metadata including additional metadata than was not previously available during Dataset Creation.
 - Roles + Permissions
+- Delete Dataset (only available before your Dataset is published)
 - Deaccession Dataset (only when your Dataset is published, see below)

+You can also directly select either the Metadata or File tabs found below the dataset summary information to specifically edit either of those parts of your dataset.

 Publish Dataset
 ====================